openvinotoolkit/nncf/examples/torch/classification/README.md

 - Use the `--resume` flag with the path to a previously saved model to resume training.
 - For Torchvision-supported image classification models, set `"pretrained": true` inside the NNCF config JSON file supplied via `--config` to initialize the model to be compressed with Torchvision-supplied pretrained weights, or, alternatively:
 - Use the `--weights` flag with the path to a compatible PyTorch checkpoint in order to load all matching weights from the checkpoint into the model - useful if you need to start compression-aware training from a previously trained uncompressed (FP32) checkpoint instead of performing compression-aware training from scratch.
+- Use `--to-ir` to specify the path to the directory where the model will be exported to OpenVINO format.
 - Use the `--no_strip_on_export` to export not stripped model.
 - Use the `--export_via_onnx` to export model via ONNX representation.